Summer Game Fest, Gamescom: Where Will Rockstar Show GTA 6?

 Rockstar and Gaming Events: A One-Sided Love Story

-But here’s the thing.
-It’s 2026.
+It’s now 2026.
 GTA 6 launches in November.
-And the summer ahead is packed with major gaming events.
-So the question on every fan’s lips: will this time be different?
+The summer ahead is packed with major gaming events, and speculation is running high: will this time be different?

 The Summer 2026 Event Calendar